christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.4.10 =
+* Fixed: Displays price with comma if locale specifies to do so

 = 3.4.9 =
 * Updated: Updates for Wordpress 4.6
 * Fixed: Allow price to be entered with commas (ie 1,99 vs 1.99)